mbengiivy/Replenish/README.md

 They also are able to access profile information for the staff members

 This system is user friendly and very understanding

+For sampling purposes, the administrative account details are as below:
+Username: admin
+Password: asdqwe!23